mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 negating all bits of the pointer).

 To save space and reduce pointer chasing, we use several different types of nodes that address different common patterns in a trie.
-It is common for a trie to have one or a couple of top levels which have many children, and where it is important to make decisions with as few if-then-else branches as possible (served by the `Split` type), another one or two levels of nodes with a small number of children, where it is most important to save space as the number of these nodes is high (served by the `Sparse` type), and a lot of sequences of single-child nodes containing the trailing bytes of the key or of some common key prefix (served by the `Chain` type).
+It is common for a trie to have one or a couple of top depths which have many children, and where it is important to make decisions with as few if-then-else branches as possible (served by the `Split` type), another one or two depths of nodes with a small number of children, where it is most important to save space as the number of these nodes is high (served by the `Sparse` type), and a lot of sequences of single-child nodes containing the trailing bytes of the key or of some common key prefix (served by the `Chain` type).
 Most of the payload/content of the trie resides at the leaves, where it makes sense to avoid taking any space for a node (the `Leaf` type), but we must also allow the